dj505/Pad-Light-Kit/README.md

 All **SMD 0402** parts use hand-solder footprints in just in case, however if you do not own a reflow oven or hot air soldering station, please consider using an assembly service available through companies like PCBWay or JLCPCB for a better and more realiable end result.
 It does cost extra, but will be far less time consuming and far more reliable than soldering hundreds of components by hand.

-# Bill of Materials (Power PCB)
+# Power PCB
 This part is extremely basic and just supplies power to the panels.
+Each PCB should be capable of supplying up to 8A, enough to power all 5 panels.
+Just make sure to hook it up to a power supply capable of delivering the necessary wattage.

+### Bill of materials
 |          Component          |          Footprint         |Quantity|
 |-----------------------------|----------------------------|--------|
 |2 Pin JST XH                 |2.50mm Pitch                |5       |